r6eve/owtools/README.md

 If you would like to help making this repository, take the following steps.

 1. Fork this repository: https://github.com/r6eve/o-wtools/fork
-2. Switch branchs: `git checkout -b new-feature`
+2. Switch branches: `git checkout -b new-feature`
 3. Do something.
 4. Commits: `git commit -am 'add some feature'`
 5. Push to your repository: `git push origin new-feature`